Marist Brothers Linmeyer

 Marist Brothers Linmeyer (Marian College) is a coeducational school, pre-primary through high school, in Linmeyer, a suburb of Johannesburg, South Africa.
+Marist Brothers Linmeyer fosters purposeful inquiry-based and social-emotional learning from Grade 00 till Grade 12.

 History

 The Marist Brothers established the first boys' school in Johannesburg on Koch Street in 1889.
 In 1966 the school moved from the heart of the town to the suburb of Linmeyer, Johannesburg.
 The primary and high schools have adjacent campuses and share the same sports fields.